ChubbyChuckles-Inc/Geralds_Helper/README.md

 - Theme switching (light/dark) via `config/app_settings.json`
 - Splash screen + window size persistence
 - Offscreen-friendly tests (`QT_QPA_PLATFORM=offscreen`)

+Important: Always run the GUI using the virtual environment interpreter.
+If you see an error like `ModuleNotFoundError: No module named 'PyQt6'` you likely launched with the system Python.
+Activate the venv (e.g. `.venv\\Scripts\\activate`) and retry `python -m src.main --gui`.

 ### Current Players Tab Features (Implemented)